farazfp/loom/content/index.md

 >
 > The project is planned for completion within a year, aligning with the weekly co-transcreation goal.

+> [!Credits]-
+> [The Electronic Textual Cultures Lab at UVic -](http://etcl.uvic.ca) Love, light and peace upon you all!
+> Dick Davis - Inspiration, emeritus professor at Ohio University and transcreator extraordinaire
+> <a href="https://www.flaticon.com/free-icons/weaving" title="weaving icons">Weaving icons created by Freepik - Flaticon</a>

 # Current work
 ## 🗂️[[_Poets|Poets]]